 What’s better than whipped cream?
 Chocolate whipped cream!
 Use it to fill cake layers or as a topping for ice cream or hot chocolate.

-This recipe only has 4 ingredients, so it’s obviously an easy one.
+I’ll show you how to make chocolate whipped cream.
+The recipe only has 4 ingredients, so it’s obviously an easy one.
 You might even wonder why you would need a recipe for whipped cream, anyway.

 Although the ingredients are straight forward enough, one thing that might not be so obvious is how to mix the chocolate into the cream without getting lumps of chocolate.